skyerofficial/syllabus/README.md

   2. What is CSS?
   3. How CSS effect HTML?
   4. All about CSS
    - CSS syntax
    - Selectors introduction
        + Simple selectors
+        - Element name selector
+        - Class selectors
+        - Id selector
+        - Universal selector

        + Attribute selectors
        + Pseudo-classes and pseudo-elements
        + Combinators and multiple selectors
    - CSS values and units
    - Cascade inheritance
   5. What is DOM?
   6. How CSS actually works?
   7. How to apply CSS to our HTML?